greenelab/deep-review/sections/07_conclusions.md

 ### Acknowledgements

-We gratefully acknowledge Kumardeep Chaudhary, Gökcen Eraslan, and Xun Zhu `TODO: names` for their discussion of the manuscript and reviewed papers on GitHub.
+We gratefully acknowledge Christof Angermueller, Kumardeep Chaudhary, Gökcen Eraslan, Mikael Huss, Bharath Ramsundar and Xun Zhu `TODO: names` for their discussion of the manuscript and reviewed papers on GitHub.
 We would like to thank Zhiyong Lu for revisions to the text that were not captured on GitHub.`TODO: add any other acknowledgement categories`